collectivemedia/celos/samples/file-copy/README.md

 The [input](input) dir contains hourly text files.

+The [output](output) dir contains the expected outputs (the same files, in this case, since the workflow is basically an identity function).

 The [workflow](workflow) dir contains the Oozie [`workflow.xml`](workflow/workflow.xml).

 The [`file-copy.json`](file-copy.json) file is the Celos workflow definition.